 Housing costs in San Lorenzo are among some of the highest in the nation, although real estate prices here don't compare to real estate prices in the most expensive communities in California.

 Unlike some towns, San Lorenzo isn’t mainly white- or blue-collar.
 Instead, the most prevalent occupations for people in San Lorenzo are a mix of both white- and blue-collar jobs.
-Overall, San Lorenzo is a town of sales and office workers, service providers, and professionals.
-There are especially a lot of people living in San Lorenzo who work in office and administrative support (17.44%), sales jobs (9.33%), and food service (6.02%).
+Overall, San Lorenzo is a town of sales and office workers, professionals, and service providers.
+There are especially a lot of people living in San Lorenzo who work in office and administrative support (13.80%), sales jobs (11.46%), and business and financial occupations (6.40%).

 Also of interest is that San Lorenzo has more people living here who work in computers and math than 95% of the places in the US.

-San Lorenzo is also nautical, which means that parts of it are somewhat historic and touch the ocean or tidal bodies of water, such as inlets and bays.
-Quite often, nautical areas such as these attract visitors and locals who come to enjoy the scenery and various waterfront activities.
+One of the nice things about San Lorenzo is that it is nautical, which means that parts of it are somewhat historic and touch the ocean or tidal bodies of water, such as inlets and bays.
+Because of this, visitors and locals will often go to these areas to take in the scenery or to enjoy waterfront activities.

 Although the majority of commuting trips in the town are by private automobile, San Lorenzo is somewhat unusual for a town of its size for having a substantial number of people who use public transportation.
 For a lot of people, the subway helps to get to and from their jobs every morning, which benefits everyone in the San Lorenzo area by reducing both traffic and air pollution.